Thisal-D/Tutor-Booking-System/README.md

 ### File-based Database

-This project uses plain text files to store user, tutor, booking, payment, and review data.
+This project uses plain text files to store user, tutor, booking, payment, admin and review data.
 Ensure the application has write permissions to these files.

 ### Usage